JamieBort/Portfolio-Website/README.md

 	|
 	+-- dev - The development branch
 		|
+		+-- accessibility - For all accessibility implementation.
+		|
+		+-- content - For modifying content.
+		|
 		+-- Revamp2023 - The branch created to update the website in 2023.
 			|
 			+-- appearance - For modifying the appearance.